In oTree, a session is an event during which multiple participants take part in a series of tasks or games. An example of a session would be:

 A player is an instance of a participant in one particular subsession.
 A player is like a temporary “role” played by a participant.
-A participant can be player 2 in the first subsession, player 1 in the next subsession, and so on.
+A participant can be player 2 in the first subsession, player 1 in the next subsession, etc.

 What is “self”?¶

 self is an instance of the class you’re currently under.